Microsoft AKS updates 2024 - Q3

 - [General available] OS Security Patch channel for Linux in AKS

 OS security patch channel for Linux, part of NodeOSUpgrade feature, is now generally available.
 OS security patches are AKS-tested, fully managed, and applied with safe deployment practices.
 AKS regularly updates the node's virtual hard disk (VHD) with patches from the image maintainer labeled "security only."
 This channel part of nodeosupgrade feature honors maintenance windows and limits disruption by applying live patching wherever necessary.
-To learn more, click here to learn more. - [General available] az command invoke in AKS
+To learn more, click here. - [General available] az command invoke in AKS

 Features that are currently in Public Preview and not yet GA

-- [Public Preview] FIPS mutability support in AKS
+- [Public Preview] Virtual machines node pools support in AKS

 Public preview of Azure CNI Overlay dual-stack with Azure CNI powered by Cilium for Linux clusters in AKS is now available.
 This enhancement enables AKS clusters to support IPv4 and IPv6 network policies, providing greater flexibility and control over network traffic within your Kubernetes environments.
 Additionally, Azure CNI powered by Cilium offers improved performance with its efficient dataplane, enhancing the overall networking performance of your workloads.
-To learn more, click here to learn more. - [Public Preview] Azure CNI overlay Windows support in AKS
+To learn more, click here. - [Public Preview] Azure CNI overlay Windows support in AKS

 Azure CNI Overlay dual-stack support for Windows nodepools in AKS is now in public preview.
 This new capability allows AKS clusters to support dual-stack IPv4 and IPv6 network configurations on Windows nodes, enhancing flexibility and control over network traffic within your Kubernetes environments.
-To learn more, click here to learn more. - [Public Preview] Windows Annual Channel on AKS
+To learn more, click here. - [Public Preview] Windows Annual Channel on AKS

 Features that are announced as open-source